Lake Michigan Fishing Charters | Private Trip

 "Had a great day of fishing with Dennis.
 Would highly recommend his guide service.
 He has over 30 years of experience and accumulated a wealth of practical knowledge of the fish and areas to find them." - Steven

 "The wind did not help us but the Captain was able to adjust and put us on fish anyway.
 We started a little slow but we kept at it until we had enough for a great meal in the evening.
-When the fish weren't biting we had great conversations and stories af both fishing and other tales of glory!" - Rick
+When the fish weren't biting we had great conversations and stories af both fishing and glory!" - Rick

 "Dennis is a great fishing guide and super good instructor.
 I walked away with a variety of fishing concepts that were demonstrated and used successfully.
 If you get Dennis as your Captain, you have done very well.
 Dennis thanks for the superb experience!" - Lawrence